Corona measures and sector plans

 Returning to the Netherlands

-As of 17 September 2022, the Netherlands has lifted the EU entry ban.
-This means that no Covid-related restrictions or requirements apply for travelling into the Netherlands, regardless of where you travel from.
+There are no corona-related restrictions or requirements that apply for travelling into the Netherlands, regardless of where you travel from.
 Read the Government.nl article on Travelling to the Netherlands from abroad for detailed information.

 Information and advice